agasking1337/steam-trade-idler/README.md

 node index.js
 pause
 ```
-And save as start.bat in steam-tradeidle-master folder.
+And save as start.bat in steam-trade-idle folder.